m3g/CellListMap.jl/docs/src/PeriodicSystems.md

 ## Potential energy example

 !!! note
     The `output` of the `CellListMap` computation may be of any kind.
-Most commonly, it is an energy, a set of forces, or other data type that can be represented either as a number, an array of numbers, or an array of vectors (`SVectors` in particular), such as arrays of forces.
+Most commonly, it is an energy, a set of forces, or other data type that can be represented either as a number, an array of numbers, or an array of vectors (`SVectors` in particular), such as an arrays of forces.

     Additionally, the properties are frequently additive (the energy is the sum of the energy of the particles, or the forces are added by summation).